-Implementation of the regulatory framework: In Europe the declaration of sustainable biofuels and bioliquids requires the compliance with specific legal regulations.
-ISCC guarantees a continuous monitoring of these processes and a reliable implementation of the respective regulations in its system regulations.
+Implementation of the regulatory framework: In Europe the declaration of sustainable fuels requires the compliance with specific legal regulations.
+ISCC guarantees a continuous monitoring of these processes and a reliable implementation of the respective regulations in its system requirements.

 Cooperation with other certification systems: ISCC acts as an innovative partner of different institutions.
-An open discussion with other certification systems and the possibility of mutual recognition, "joint" or "combined" audits offers additional potential for an efficient market access by reducing audit efforts.
+An open dicussion with other certification systems and the possbility of mutual recognition, "joint" or "combined" audits offer additional potential for an efficient market access by reducing audit efforts.

-Risk management: Indicators, which can cause an incorrect declaration of biomass and converted products as sustainable products, are continuously monitored by means of an integrated risk management.
+Risk management: Indicators, which can cause an incorrect declaration of raw materials and products as sustainable, are continuously monitored by means of an integrated risk management.
 Immediate corrective actions reduce the impact of these risks to a minimum.
-The ISCC Integrity Program is used randomly but also in cases of justified allegations also supports the management of risks.
+The ISCC Integrity Programme also supports the management of risks.

 Competence of the parties: The competence of the parties is relevant for the quality, impact and results of the system and is developed and improved continuously.
-The training, application and further development of know-how are important elements for all parties involved with ISCC as well as for the bodies and persons involved in the certification process.
+The training, application and further development of know-how are important elements for all parties involved with ISCC and the certification process.

 Continuous improvement: ISCC continuously monitors its processes and structures.
-Every five years, the system as a whole is revised and the standards are adapted according to the latest scientific findings, feedback from stakeholders and to incorporate practical experiences and best practices.
+The ISCC requirements are adapted regularly according to the latest scientific findings, feedback from stakeholders, internal monitoring, and to incorporate practical experiences and best practices.